pulkitmehtawork/Pulkit-DataScience-Learnings/Kaggle/Learnings.md

 2. In Kaggle and in real world modelling , it is must that we do well on unseen data or our model generalizes well .
 We should not overfit on public leaderboard .
 We should have a good cross validation strategy and trust on that .

+3. Feature Enginerring ideas -  Say you have product code or similar feature.
+You may group based on product code and derive many aggregate features.